Eligibility

 Property not eligible for leasehold extensions

-Other than the need to have owned your property for at least two years under a lease which was originally granted for at least 21 years, the only flats which are ineligible for leasehold extensions are;
+Other than the need to have owned your property for at least two years under a lease which was originally granted for at least 21 years, the only flats which are NOT eligible and therefore exempt from lease extension rights are;

 • if the property is owned by the National Trust

-• if the property is a Crown owned property [ NB A Minister recently stated in the House of Commons that the Crown has apparently agreed to agree to the extension of lease extension to Crown property – but this is the is not bounding on the Crown]
+• if the property is a Crown owned property [ NB A Minister recently stated in the House of Commons that the Crown has apparently agreed to the extension of a lease extension to Crown property – but this is not binding on the Crown]

 • if your property is within cathedral boundaries